Banjomaster/SourceFlow/PRD.md

 - **Entry Point**: A function or method where execution begins
 - **Graphviz**: A graph visualization software
 - **Mermaid**: A JavaScript-based diagramming and charting tool
+- **Application Description**: A comprehensive overview of the codebase generated by AI

 ### 8.2 References
 - OpenAI API Documentation
 - Graphviz Documentation
 - Mermaid Documentation
+- Markdown Documentation

 ### 8.3 Implementation Notes
 - The system falls back to generating only Mermaid diagrams when Graphviz is not installed
 - Configuration through environment variables allows for easy customization
 - API response parsing includes robust error handling to manage various potential failure modes
 - Environment variable configuration via .env file simplifies setup and customization
 - Visualization improvements include color-coding, legends, relationship labels, and HTML formatting for readability
+- Application descriptions are generated using the OPENAI_MODEL specified in the .env file
+- Markdown rendering includes extensions for improved code formatting